smeredith/smeredith.github.io/_posts/2015-08-08-choosing-a-datastructure.md

 When choosing a data structure it can be useful to list the things you expect it to do.
 At this point, we don't know many details about how we will do things.
 But for now we know we want to:

 * Generate a valid maze.
 There will be multiple ways to generate mazes with different characteristics.

 * Print the layout of the maze to the console.
 This will probably involve visiting each cell and determining if it is connected to its neighbors with passages or blocked with walls.

 Later we will want to:
 * Solve the maze.
 This will probably involve determining if two arbitrary nodes are connected.
-But since this isn't a requirement yet, we won't add methods for this at this point.
+But since this isn't a requirement yet, we won't add functions for this now.
 YAGNI.

 ## Ad Hoc

 The first data structure that comes to mind is an array of cells, where each cell contains bits to track each of connections to the north, east, south, and west.
 This works.
-It is space efficient and discovering if the connection between two cells is a passage or a wall is determined by simply looking at the properties of one of the two cells.
+It is space efficient and discovering if the connection between two cells is a passage or a wall is determined by simply indexing the array and looking at the properties of one of the two cells.
-You must take care that the connections between adjacent cells remain in sync.
+When generating the maze, you must take care that the connections between adjacent cells remain in sync.
 That is, if cell t says there is a passage to cell u, then cell u must say that there is a passage to cell t.
 This data structure is redundant in that the connection between two adjacent cells is tracked by both cells.
 And it feels awkward.

 ## A Graph

-The type of maze we are discussing may be though of as a graph.
+The type of maze we are discussing may be thought of as a graph.
 The cells are nodes and the passages between cells are the edges.
 Any cell may be chosen as the root and the nodes can be labeled with the cell number.